FlowSteer: Towards Agents Designing Agentic Workflows via Reinforced Progressive Canvas Editing: Theoretical Proofs

 The conditional release mechanism ensures that shortcuts are suppressed: any trajectory that directly outputs an answer without constructing a proper workflow will have $R_{\mathrm{diversity}}(\tau) < 1$ and thus $R(\tau) < 0$, regardless of answer correctness.
 This negative reward signal systematically discourages such shortcuts.

-\textbf{(iii) Bounded policy updates via clipping and KL regularization.} To ensure training stability, CWRPO incorporates two mechanisms that bound the magnitude of policy updates: importance ratio clipping and KL divergence regularization.
+\textbf{(iii) Bounded policy updates via clipping and KL regularization.} To ensure training stability, our RL objective incorporates two mechanisms that bound the magnitude of policy updates: importance ratio clipping and KL divergence regularization.

 For importance sampling, define the probability ratio between the current policy and the behavior policy (used for sampling) as

 where $\pi_{\mathrm{old}}$ is the policy at the beginning of the current optimization epoch.
 The clipped objective restricts the effective ratio to the interval $[1-\epsilon_{\mathrm{clip}}, 1+\epsilon_{\mathrm{clip}}]$: